kadojs/kado/doc/guide/GettingStarted.md

 # Getting Started

-Kado JavaScript libraries will help propel your Node.JS or Web Application forward and provide better performance, easier debugging, and simpler overall code.
+Kado JavaScript libraries will help propel your Node.js or Web Application forward and provide better performance, easier debugging, and simpler overall code.

 First, you should have created project somewhere, whether it be a Git repository or a new project in your code editor.
-Also you should have a `package.json` file to contain information about your project.
+Also, you should have a `package.json` file to contain information about your project.
 If not, you need to create one.
 The easiest way is to run `npm init` and follow the on screen instructions.